buddylasta/no-more-mediocre/README.md

 # No More Mediocre
-I'm sick and tired of being physically and mentally medicore.
-This project makes working out and eating nutrient-dense foods easy in a world that wants you to do the opposite
+I'm sick and tired of being physically mediocre.
+No more.
+Use this web app to up your workout game, learn new skills, and challenge yourself!

 # Getting Started with Create React App